olawolu/buycoins-orderbook-go/README.md

 ### Cancel order
 Buycoins API documentation reference- https://developers.buycoins.africa/orderbook-trading/cancel-order

-The CancelOrder function takes in the order ID of the order you wish to cancel and should return an order status `cancelled`.
+The CancelOrder function takes in the order ID of the order you wish to cancel and should return "order status": `cancelled`.

 Example: